San Francisco, California

 San Francisco Unified School District (SFUSD, K-12 single district) operates a choice-enrollment system, NOT boundary-based.
 Citywide lottery via the Student Assignment Policy; ~14,080 TK-12 applications in 2025, 89% receive one of their listed choices (>60% get first choice).
 Lowell HS application-based magnet ranks U.S. News #88 national; Ruth Asawa School of the Arts (audition-based) ranks U.S. News #97 California; George Washington HS (boundary-flexible) ranks U.S. News #119 California; Galileo HS ranks #256 California.

 SFUSD's choice system means address does NOT guarantee neighbourhood school assignment.
 Around 5% of applicants do not get any listed choice; the lottery uses tiebreakers (neighbourhood priority being one).
 Lowell admissions requires a separate competitive academic application.
 Buying a home in a specific SF neighbourhood does NOT lock in a specific elementary or high school.
-The pre-offer school due diligence for SFUSD is fundamentally different from boundary-based districts; family buyers should understand the choice-enrollment timeline and the realistic likelihood of getting their preferred school for their specific child.
+The pre-offer school due diligence for SFUSD is fundamentally different from boundary-based districts; buyers prioritizing school assignment should understand the choice-enrollment timeline and the realistic likelihood of getting a preferred school assignment.

 Typical assignment by sub-area